 Until 25 September 1993, 17 players had scored a hat-trick in the Premier League.
 But Efan Ekoku was the first to go one better.

-After seeing his Norwich City side go behind to an Everton goal at Goodison Park, Ekoku struck a 44th-minute equaliser and went on to score a further three times in the space of just 13 second-half minutes, leading the Canaries to a famous 5-1 win.
+After seeing his Norwich City side go behind to Everton at Goodison Park, Ekoku struck a 44th-minute equaliser and went on to score a further three times in the space of just 13 second-half minutes, leading the Canaries to a famous 5-1 win.

 Ekoku had joined Norwich six months earlier after a career in non-league before signing for AFC Bournemouth, then in the third tier of English football.

-Ten days before the Everton match, the Manchester-born player of Nigerian descent had already made his mark in Canaries folklore by scoring the club’s first-ever European goal, against Vitesse Arnhem in the UEFA Cup.
+Ten days before the Everton match, the Manchester-born player of Nigerian descent had already made his mark in Norwich folklore by scoring the club’s first-ever European goal, against Vitesse Arnhem in the UEFA Cup.

 It was part of a magical 12 months for Ekoku as he helped Nigeria to triumph in the 1994 African Cup of Nations before they reached the last 16 of the 1994 FIFA World Cup.